SzpakKamil/SheetKit/Sources/SheetKit.docc/Extension/Builders/SKPageBuilder/SKPageBuilder_buildBlock.md

             sheetManager.show(id: "ExampleSheet") {
                 SKSheetView {
                     SKPage {
-                        // No components provided, handled by buildBlock() }
+                        // No components or views provided, handled by buildBlock() }
                 }
             }